wmorgan/dcos-docs/1.7/tutorials/jenkins/README.md

     Installing Marathon app for package [jenkins] version [0.2.3] Jenkins has been installed.

-TBD: GitHub trigger - Jenkins - Marathon with Jenkins pinned to one host like described in http://mesosphere.github.io/jenkins-mesos/docs/configuration.html
+Marathon with Jenkins pinned to one host like described in http://mesosphere.github.io/jenkins-mesos/docs/configuration.html

 ## Using Jenkins in production